Dam removal: Methods of removal

 There are several ways dams can be removed and the chosen method will depend on many factors.
 The size and type of the dam, the amount of sediment behind the dam, the aquatic environment below the dam, who owns the dam and what their priorities are, and the timeframe of dam removal are all factors that affect how the dam will be removed.
 Removal is costly no matter what and expenses typically rise when greater weight is given to environmental concerns.
 Fortunately, the cost of dam removal is usually shared by multiple stakeholders such as the dam owner and either the federal, state or local government.
 Four of the most common dam removal methods are described below.

 Sediment management is a driving force in all of them.
 A common problem for dams is how sediment carried naturally by the river is deposited in the reservoir and eventually fills it up with silt.
 This excess sediment reduces the hydroelectric generating capacity of a reservoir, changes the river channel downstream, traps nutrient-rich sediment behind the dam, and can put a dangerous amount of pressure on the dam itself.
 Oftentimes the sediment stored in a reservoir is good for the riparian corridor below the dam, can rebuild fish habitat, provide nutrients, and add onto a beach or estuary.
 Other times, the sediment can increase the turbidity of the river harming fish, scour the landscape, and bury infrastructure.

 Sediment can be tested before it is released to determine if it will be harmful to the landscape below the dam.
 Dam removal can have adverse consequences if this is not done.
 For example, when the Fort Edward Dam on the Hudson River was removed in the 1970s, PCBs in the sediment were released, affecting human and wildlife health downstream.

 Notch and release approach

 The notch and release approach is commonly used because of its ecological benefits.
 It is a slow method in which the reservoir is drained through notches cut into the dam.
 New notches are cut in so the water drains out of the reservoir at a consistent flow.
 The sediment trapped behind the dam flows downstream in a fixed rate that allows the ecosystem to adjust to the changes.
 This method can take months or even over a year but has proven success with restoring fish species to rivers.
-The Elwha and Glines Canyon dam removal project used the notch and release approach to great success.
+The Elwha and Glines Canyon dam removal project used the notch and release approach to great success and the Rindge Dam, which is completely silted up, is planned to be removed with a similar approach.